cpenaflor/IoT-Data-Simulation-A3101/README.md

-# MO-IT148 Homework: IoT Data Simulation A3101 LogiTechs
+# MO-IT148 Homeworks A3101 LogiTechs